Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 ### Top-Down Approach

-❗ The main problem is broken into smaller subsystems.
+>[!info] The main problem is broken into smaller subsystems.

 Starting with the overall problem, and break it into stages, or areas, which are smaller more manageable tasks.
 Continue this process until the "problems" are small, easy to solve tasks.